 EPA's Office of Solid Waste requires biennial reporting of hazardous waste management activities, and these reports provide estimates of the amount of hazardous waste burned for incineration or energy recovery.
-EPA stores this information in its Biennial Reporting System (BRS) database (EPA 2000a, 2007a).
+EPA stores this information in its Biennial Reporting System (BRS) database (EPA 2000a, 2009a).
 Combusted hazardous wastes are identified based on EPA-defined management system types M041 through M049 (incineration).
 Combusted quantities are grouped into four representative waste form categories based on the form codes reported in the BRS: aqueous liquids, organic liquids and sludges, organic solids, and inorganic solids.
-To relate hazardous waste quantities to C emissions, "fuel equivalent" factors were derived for hazardous waste by assuming that the hazardous wastes are simple mixtures of a common fuel, water, and noncombustible ash.
+To relate hazardous wastes are simple mixtures of a common fuel, water, and noncombustible ash.
 For liquids and sludges, crude oil is used as the fuel equivalent and coal is used to represent solids.